Product May Have Been Discontinued

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-Judging by its ingredients alone, Atta Boy! looks like a below-average dry dog food.
+Judging by its ingredients alone, Atta Boy!
+Dog Food looks like a below-average dry product.

 And a fat-to-protein ratio of about 48%.